elagralinska/APL/TUTORIAL/Tutorial.md

 The Association Plots can be used for finding condition-specific genes.
 The interpretation of such plots is simple: The farther out to the right a genes lies in the plot, the more associated it is to the given set of conditions.
-For the demonstration purposes the Association Plot in this tutorial was generated for liver samples (condition IDs: `212,213,214,215,216,217,218,219,220,221` or cluster ID: `22` from [this](https://github.com/elagralinska/APL/blob/master/TUTORIAL/input_clusterAnnotation_DEMO.txt) cluster annotation file) and can be seen below.
+For the demonstration purposes the Association Plot in this tutorial was generated for liver samples (condition IDs: `212,213,214,215,216,217,218,219,220,221` or cluster ID: `22` from [this](https://github.com/elagralinska/APL/blob/master/TUTORIAL/input_clusterAnnotation_DEMO.txt) cluster annotation file) and can be seen below in form of red crosses.
 Additionally, genes known from the literature to be highly expressed in liver are colored in red (by typing the gene names `F9,CFHR2,HPX,SPP2,MBL2,FGA,HAO1,APOH,F2,C9` in the field `Genes to highlight`).
 As expected, all of them are located in the right tail of the plot.
+The select box below the Association Plot can be used to show or hide the location of the conditions in the plot.
+Red crosses correspond then to the chosen conditions that were used for generating the plot.
+Green crosses illustrate all other conditions.

 To obtain the bar plot of gene expression values across all conditions, click a mouse over a given gene.
 The bar plot will show up below the Association Plot.

 ![Screenshot4](screenshots/Screenshot_4.png)